AIPC subscribes to the confessional statement of The Gospel Coalition found here: The Gospel Coalition’s Confessional Statement

 - Salvation not by works: We believe that salvation is a gift of God that we receive by grace through faith in Jesus Christ.
 Therefore we reject any efforts by works of religion or good deeds for salvation.

-- Equality of all human beings: We affirm that God created all human beings in the image of God regardless of caste, color and creed.
+- Equality of all human beings: We affirm that God created all human beings in the image of God regardless of caste, colour and creed.
 We vehemently denounce any divisions in the church on the basis of caste, tribe, region, language or community.

 - One life, one death, one judgement: We affirm the teachings of scriptures that God has ordained for man to die once and be judged after that.
 Therefore we reject any teaching that espouses reincarnation.
 There is no room for rebirth in Christian theology.

-- Sinfulness of humanity: We deny any teaching that attempts to downplay the doctrine of total depravity of mankind.
+- Sinfulness of humanity: We deny any teaching that attempts to downplay the doctrine of the total depravity of mankind.
 We understand that none is righteous, no one who seeks God and everyone has turned away from God.
 It is not only, not wrong to talk about the sin of mankind but it is necessary to talk about the sinfulness of humanity.

 - False prosperity: We vehemently reject every shade of prosperity gospel (health, wealth and prosperity).
 We reject Word of faith movement, positive thinking movement and denounce blanket promises of physical healing to anyone following Christ.
 God is kind and can and often blesses his children with physical and material blessings – health and success.
 But this is not guaranteed and nor are we promised these things in the New Covenant.
 On the contrary following Jesus can cost us our health, wealth, success and sometimes even life only to gain eternal life that can never be lost.